What is principal and interest on a home loan?

 Principal is the amount of money you have borrowed from the bank (minus your repayments).
 Interest is the money charged on top of the principal and is calculated based on the interest rate and the size of the principal.

-Put simply, a principal and interest payment means your repayment is divided up into two portions.
+Most home loans require principal and interest repayments.
+This means your repayment is divided into two portions.
 Some is sent towards paying off the interest due on your outstanding loan amount, while the remainder goes towards paying off the outstanding loan amount itself.

 Why can the amounts of interest and principal I pay change over the course of my loan?

-This is because at the beginning of the loan you’re paying interest on the whole amount you’ve borrowed, but as this amount is paid off over the years, the interest due is smaller.
+In the first month of repayments you’re paying interest on the whole amount you’ve borrowed, but as this amount is paid off over the years, the interest due is smaller.

 This is because your lender has worked out exactly how much you’ll need to spend on each repayment to pay off your loan in the term you’ve agreed to.
 The result of these calculations is called an amortisation schedule.
 The schedule shows how much of your payments go towards interest and how much goes towards principal payments and this will show that the amount that goes towards paying off the principal gets bigger as the years go on and does so at a faster rate.

 Why do we pay interest?

 A lender is a business, and like any other business it wants to make a profit.
 The interest you pay is part of their profit.